86challenge/rules/rules.typ

   + Drivers are allotted 10 #link(<mods>)[Modification Points].
   + Maximum tire section width is 255 mm.
-  + Minimum weight is 2750 lbs without driver and with a full tank of gas.
+  + Minimum weight is 2,750 lbs with driver and full tank of gas.
   + Event standings will be determined by _Adjusted Track Time_, as defined below:
     #highlight[
       $